 Lisbon expects the NRP D. João II’s arrival by 2026.

-“The vast maritime area under Portuguese jurisdiction represents a big part of the Exclusive Economic Zones of all European Union Member States,” Portuguese Defence Minister Nuno Melo said during the NRP D. João II’s construction launch.
+“The vast maritime area under Portuguese jurisdiction represents a big part of the Exclusive Economic Zones of all European Union Member States,” Portuguese Defense Minister Nuno Melo said during the NRP D. João II’s construction launch.

 “Safeguarding this domain is essential, particularly as we face growing strategic competition in the North Atlantic.”